nyuad-cai/CXR-EHR-MSN/README.md

 ## Abstract:

 Self-supervised learning methods for medical imaging primarily rely on image data for pretraining.
-While this approach delivers promising results, incorporating associated information from Electronic Health Records (EHR) can enhance the quality of the learned representation.
-In this paper, we investigate the impact of incorporating three groups of EHR data including socio-demographic, scan metadata, and inpatient stay information during the pretraining on downstream task performance.
-We experiment with all possible combinations of these three groups as well as their single variables, using the Masked Siamese Network (MSN) self-supervised learning architecture.
-We evaluate our proposal on three publicly available chest X-ray datasets (MIMIC-CXR, CheXpert, and NIH14) using two vision transformer (ViT) backbones, ViT-Tiny and ViT-Small, under linear evaluation and low-data regime fine-tuning.
-Our approach shows significant improvement as compared to vanilla MSN and superior performance as compared state-of-the-art self-supervised learning baselines.
-Our work highlights the potential of EHR-enhanced pretraining and opens opportunities for future research to address limitations in existing representation learning methods for other medical imaging modalities, such as neuro-, ophthalmic, and sonar imaging
+While such approaches deliver promising results, we hypothesize that incorporating associated information from Electronic Health Records (EHR) can enhance the quality of the learned representations.
+In this paper, we investigate the impact of incorporating three types of EHR data during pretraining using Masked Siamese Networks (MSN) on downstream classification, including socio-demographic, scan metadata, and inpatient stay information.
+We evaluate our proposal on three publicly available chest X-ray datasets (MIMIC-CXR, CheXpert, and NIH14) using two vision transformer (ViT) backbones, ViT-Tiny and ViT-Small, in linear evaluation and low-data regime fine-tuning.
+In linear evaluation, our proposed method demonstrates significant improvement compared to \emph{vanilla} MSN and state-of-the-art self-supervised learning baselines and achieves a comparable performance in fine-tuning.
+Our work highlights the potential of EHR-enhanced pretraining and opens opportunities for future research to address limitations in existing representation learning methods for medical imaging modalities.

 # Setup